12 Substation Protection Equipment You Must Recognize

 Q1.
 What are the safety precautions in the substation?

 Q2.
-What is a substation?
+What is the substation?

 Q5.
 What are the three main parts of a substation?